sydney-sisco/scheduler/README.md

 A demonstration of the application flow:
 ![Application animation](https://github.com/sydney-sisco/scheduler/blob/master/docs/appointment.gif?raw=true)

 A demonstration of websockets.
-When one client makes a change, the server uses websockets to notify all connected clients of the change.
+When one client makes a change, the server uses a websocket connection to notify all connected clients of the change.
 ![websocket animation](https://github.com/sydney-sisco/scheduler/blob/master/docs/websockets.gif?raw=true)

 ## Setup